-These tender chai-spiced snowball cookies are a fantastic holiday cookie or great served with coffee!
+These tender snowball cookies are a fantastic holiday cookie!
+Coated in a chai-spiced mix, they are great served with a cup of coffee!

 Alright.
 So you guys know I’m all about quick and easy weeknight meals, right?
 I mean, obviously.

 But there’s also a part of me who loves to stretch my cooking skills and tackle recipes that are more…involved, let’s say.
+Like with these snowball cookies.
 Especially on the weekends or for a dinner party.

 A lot of the time, I turn to my friend Jen at Savory Simple.
 She’s a culinary school graduate, who applies her professional skills for the home cook.
 And her recipes are top notch, filled with fresh produce, bold flavors, and vibrant color!
 So, it was no surprise when her cookbook, The Gourmet Kitchen, was released.
 And I couldn’t wait to get my hands on it!